clarahoffmann/MachineLearning/README.md

 <img src="noisyhyper.jpg" width="600">

 # Some different kernel functions
-Some different kernels in R.
+Some sampled functions of different kernels when conditioning on five points of a noisy sine function.
 \
 <img src="gp_kernels.jpg" width="600">